Are you surfing the wrong board?

 How Surfboard Volume changed the industry

 These days it's uncommon for surfboard shapers to disregard volume completely.
-"How many liters is that?", a common phrase throw around between mates and professional surfer / shaper relationships.
+"How many liters is that?", a common phrase thrown around between mates and professional surfer / shaper relationships.
 Surfers using Volume Metrics and Surfboard Volume Calculators

 have become the norm to really dial in their equipment.

-Since Computer Assisted Design (CAD) Programs are being used by an increasing amount of surfboard shapers, it's widely recognised that Volume is one of the most crucial elements when dialling in the perfect board for a surfer’s age, height, weight, ability and the type of waves they will be surfing.
+Since Computer Assisted Design (CAD) Programs are being used by an increasing amount of surfboard shapers, it's widely recognized that Volume is one of the most crucial elements when dialing in the perfect board for a surfer’s age, height, weight, ability and the type of waves they will be surfing.

 Elite level surfers like Griffin Colapinto, John John Florence and Steph Gilmore can feel the difference in as little as 0.5 Liter change in their equipment.
 At this level of surfing, even half a liter can really impact surfing performance, especially on step up boards

-A beginner may not even understand or take into consideration the volume of a surfboard, but when they are struggling just to paddle into waves while their friends are riding all the way to the beach, they’ll will quickly find out how important the right equipment can be.
+A beginner may not even understand or take into consideration the volume of a surfboard, but when they are struggling just to paddle into waves while their friends are riding all the way to the beach, they will quickly find out how important the right equipment can be.

 The wrong equipment can make or break someone's decision to stick with surfing, and shows how important it is even for beginners to get the right beginner surfboard

 So, how do you determine the right volume for you?